 - For organization/group registration starting at $100 (5 tickets), email Program Manager Wilfredo Hernandez at email@example.com with the full name and email address of each participant.

 Accessibility: For wheelchair access or any other special considerations to fully participate in this program, please contact Program Manager Wilfredo Hernandez at 212-691-6969 ext.16 or firstname.lastname@example.org.
-We ask that all requests be made at least two (2) weeks in advance.

 This program is supported in part by: